Speech Delivery Tips

 A final tip for delivering your speech is to avoid the nervous little words, like "um", "ah", and "mmm".
 Many people don't realize it, but they use these little space fillers constantly in their every day speaking.

-Don't let these little buggers creep into your public speaking.
+Don't let them creep into YOUR public speaking.
 Nothing indicates a speaker who is nervous or unprepared faster than these habitual, little sounds.

 Record yourself giving your speech before the actual event.
 If you notice them popping up in your speech, take measures to cut them out when you give your speech in front of an audience.